milavdabgar/AJP-Syllabus/AJP_Notes.md

 Milav Dabgar
 Nnovember 16, 2024

-# Unit 1: Advanced Java Language Features
+## Advanced Java Language Features

 Java has continuously evolved over the years, introducing new language features and enhancements to improve developer productivity and code quality.
 This unit explores some of the advanced features of the Java language, focusing on lambda expressions, generics, reflection, annotations, and parallel processing with the Streams API.